MatheAss 9.0 Algebra

 Prime Factorization

-The program factorizes natural numbers into their prime powers.
+The program factorizes natural numbers smaller than 1014 to their prime powers.

 Examples: